Click here to download an application or call the toll-free number to complete an application over the phone.

 The Application Process | Enrollment | Recertification | Criteria | ADAP Service Options

 - There are two options to complete an application:

 - Clients may complete the entire application themselves and mail and/or fax to the ADAP Central Operations Office (Fax 1-804-864-8050, Toll Free Fax 1-877-837-2853, Mailing address: Virginia Department of Health, Eligibility, 1st Floor, 109 Governor Street, Room 326, Post Office Box 2448, Richmond, VA 23218).
 The application can be found on-line at: ADAP Forms and Brochures.

 - The ADAP application is used to apply for all ADAP Service Options: Direct ADAP, the Medicare Part D Assistance Program (MPAP), the Health Insurance Marketplace Assistance Program (HIMAP) and the Insurance Continuation Assistance Program (ICAP).

 - When approved by the client, the ADAP Central Office staff will work with client advocates (case managers, local health department ADAP coordinators, social workers) to assist with and complete the application.

 - Once the client’s application is complete, the ADAP Central Office staff will determine the service that best meets the client’s needs.
-This could include Direct ADAP (medications provided to the client), the Medicare Part D Assistance Program (MPAP), financial assistance with insurance costs through the Insurance Continuation Assistance Program (ICAP) or Health Insurance Marketplace Assistance Program (HIMAP).
+This could include Direct ADAP (medications provided to the client), the Medicare Part D Assistance Program (MPAP), or financial assistance with insurance costs through the Insurance Continuation Assistance Program (ICAP) or Health Insurance Marketplace Assistance Program (HIMAP).